0xCompute/rubidity/programming-ethscriptions/sub1k.md

-Let's setup and build from scratch / zero a single-file SQLite database (e.g. `sub1k.db`) with the first thousand ehtscriptions, that is, all metadata and (content) blobs, that is, images or text or audio or whatever.
+Let's setup and build from scratch / zero a single-file SQLite database (e.g. `sub1k.db`) with the first thousand ethscriptions, that is, all metadata and transaction (call) data, that is, images or text or  whatever.

 To fetch the inscription metadata and transaction (call) data let's use the ethscriptions.com api wrapper / client, that is,